The Beginnings of our Adoption Journey

-Ever since our marriage in 2007, we have been considering adopting children, especially since we married later in life, and also because we wanted to pass on the blessing of a close-knit family with strong Christian values just like we had experienced growing up.
-We believe raising a family through adoption is a beautiful picture of the way God adopts us as His children.
-And if God opened the door for adoption, this would be an opportunity to give a child a loving, life-long family home.
+Ever since our marriage in 2007, we have considered adopting children, especially since we both grew up in close-knit families with strong Christian values of caring for those in need.
+We knew that if God were to open the door for adoption, this would be an opportunity to give a child in need a loving, life-long family.

-We were naturally drawn to international adoption since we had been given so many cross-cultural experiences through our extensive travel and living abroad.
-We also had no doubt that a child adopted internationally would be loved and welcomed into our extended family of nieces and nephews, all of which come from mixed cultures.
+We were naturally drawn to international adoption since we have had so many cross-cultural experiences through our extensive travel and living abroad.
+We also had no doubt that a child adopted internationally would be loved and welcomed into our extended family, most of which come from mixed cultures.

-Now that we have been matched with specific children, we are nearing the end of the adoption process and fees will be due in shorter succession.
-We have about $15,000 in costs still remaining, which will cover fees for travel, international services, in-country costs, post-adoption, and medical exams, visas, and U.S. citizenship for the boys.
+But now that we have been matched with specific children, we are nearing the end of the adoption process.
+We have about $10,000 in costs still remaining, which will cover fees for travel (for four), international services, in-country costs, post-adoption, and, for the boys, medical exams, visas, and U.S. citizenship.

-If you would like to be a part of our bringing these precious boys home, we would be thrilled and ever so grateful!
-Here’s how you can help,
+As we are nearing the end of this long journey, we would like to invite family and friends to partner with us in raising this last amount.
+If you would like to be a part of bringing these boys home, we would be thrilled and grateful!
+Here’s how you can help:

 PRAY …Ask God to prepare these two boys for all the changes ahead for them

 …Ask God to prepare us for being the kind of parents these children need

 …Many of you have expressed interest in providing funds for us to adopt, so now, here is your opportunity (see details below).
 Any amount you contribute is deeply appreciated.